MotoGP™: 400 victories with innovation and technology

 Winning 400 times in a sport as competitive as the motorcycle Grand Prix is a real exploit.
 We are particularly proud of our success and have celebrated in style, with thoughts for our colleagues who started out on this adventure, 40 years’ ago.
 They developed tires which were radically new at the time, such as slicks and radial tires.

-Jack Findlay, Michelin’s first driver
+Jack Findlay, Michelin’s first biker

 Jack Findlay gave Michelin its first MotoGP victory in 1973 at the English Grand Prix 500, on the famous Isle of Man Tourist Trophy circuit, where he beat Barry Sheene.
-He was also the first driver to use slicks in 1974.
+He was also the first biker to use slicks in 1974.
 “At the time the commissioners were totally opposed to slicks.
 They didn’t want to see us on the track with smooth tires.
 These tires massively changed the way we were driving.
 But it wasn’t long before everyone wanted to use them.
 To begin with we had slicks fitted only at the back.
 And then Michelin made slicks for the front and I was the first to use them.”

 1976, first 500cc title with Barry Sheene